Digging into all the best day trips from Seoul? As you’ll soon discover, there’s more to the capital of South Korea than first meets the eye.

 Incheon

 Most visitors to Korea only know Incheon for one thing: its airport.
 It’s a crying shame.
-Truth is, Incheon’s got plenty of magic on its own to recommend it among one of the must-do Seoul day trips.
+The truth is, Incheon’s got plenty of magic on its own to recommend it as one of the must-do Seoul day trips.

 Elsewhere in Incheon, just northeast of Chinatown, summon your inner kid at the Songwol-dong Fairytale Village.
 This fairytale-inspired area is no doubt one of the weirdest redevelopment projects in the history of city planning.
 Once a faltering port district, it now breathes happiness into the lives of families and solo travelers alike.